TransMux/TorchMiner/README.md

  [] Move ***Drawer*** Operations Outside of Miner as a Plugin

+ [] A Plugin that can record every output of network for future analysis

  [] Add Plugin Able And Disable Stat

  [] Move Miner Options to yaml File, Add Config Class